 June whirled back around at Lester, taking a step towards him, making him teeter back.
 “I was eight-fuckin’-years old and I hated it every time you raped me.”

 “I didn’t rape you, You made yourself all pretty and cute and climbed in my bed next to me.”

 “My Momma just died and I needed my Poppa to comfort me.
 I wasn’t tryin’ to get you aroused, for Christ’s sake.
 Besides, you used to play grab ass with me before Momma even got sick.”

-“You came on me.
-I’m a guy, when a pretty girl comes on to me, that’s how we act, dammit.”
+“You came on to me.
+I’m a guy, when a pretty girl comes on to us, that’s how we act, dammit.”

-June stood looking at him, not knowing how to answer such shit.
+June stood looking at him, not knowing how to answer.
 Tears were streaming down her face and her fingers were clenched into claws just like they did when she was a child.